 Face it, Nebraska is a poster child for experiencing extremes in weather.
 One day can be a blizzard and the next could be 60 degrees and sunny.
 We get all four seasons here, sometimes all within a week.

 However, have you ever stopped to think what those fluctuations are doing to your home, and more specifically your home’s foundation?
 Any home can suffer foundation problems, whether old or new.
-Some of the main reasons of foundation settlement are expanding soil, wet weather, and cold, dry spells.
+Some of the main reasons for foundation settlement are expanding soil, wet weather, ice, and dry spells.

 - During dry weather, moisture is removed and the soil contracts, pulling away from your foundation.
 This creates a void which allows for foundation settlement.